MrEyelet/KB/README.md

-# Small practice with javaScript
+# Small practice with PSD to HTML and grid